2dee11/PlexXMLToJellyfinNFO/README.md

 ## 1. Get your Plex XML Data
 First create a folder that we will be using for now on.
 I used C:\temp

-We need to know the library IDs for all libraries you'd like to export. <ins>I only tested this on movie libraries.</ins> Open CMD and run the following.
+We need to know the library IDs for all libraries you'd like to export.
+Open CMD and run the following.
 Be sure to replace with your IP and Plex Token.

 `cd c:\temp`